ellie489/css-frameworks-ca/README.md

 I have installed Node.Js, Bootstrap, SASS and Live server into my project, configured NPM Scripts in package.json, and finally implemented my design using Bootstrap and SASS overrides.

+Open your terminal in VS Code --> Npm run watch